WebOrigami/docs/src/content/framework/intro5.md

 1. Variables defined at the module's top level: `sumOfSquares` and `power`
 1. Global objects, like `Math`

 When you write a statement like `newTotal = total + squared`, the language interpreter evaluates the references `total` and `squared` by searching through the blocks of the current scope in the above order, from innermost to outermost block.
-(In programming languages like JavaScript, block scope only applied to variables on lines which appear _before_ the current line, but for the purposes of this analogy, we can set that refinement aside.)
+(In programming languages like JavaScript, block scope only applies to variables on lines which appear _before_ the current line, but for the purposes of this analogy, we can set that refinement aside.)

 We can visualize that scope as a graph.
 The first time through the loop, the scope looks like: